jruels/docker-kube-admin/labs/hpa/index.md

 kubectl create -f ./podinfo/podinfo-hpa.yaml
 ```

-After a few seconds the HPA controller quries the metrics server and then fetches the CPU
+After a few seconds the HPA controller queries the metrics server and then fetches the CPU
 and memory usage:

 ```bash